sailfish009/openstructure/modules/img/base/doc/img.rst

 --------------------------------------------------------------------------------

-OpenStructure offers extensive processing capabilities for planar 2d images and 3d maps using the img module.
-Images are manipulated through the use of dox[ost::img::ImageHandle|ImageHandles].
+OpenStructure offers extensive processing capabilities for planar 2d images and 3d maps using the :mod:`img` module.
+The main datastructure for images is the :class:`ImageHandle` class.

 ImageHandles provide a clean and efficient interface to interact with images and maps.
-An :class:`ImageHandle` can store an image in either real ('SPATIAL') or Fourier ('FREQUENCY') space and always keep track of the currently active domain.
-This means,for example that one can apply a Fourier Transformation to an ImageHandle containing a 'SPATIAL' image and the ImageHandle will correctly identify the new active domain as 'FREQUENCY'.
-The ImageHandle also understands, for example, that applying a Fourier Transform to a centrosymmetric 'FREQUENCY' image results in a real 'SPATIAL' image, but applying it to a non-centrosymmetric one results in a complex 'SPATIAL' image.
+An :class:`ImageHandle` can store an image in either real (:obj:`SPATIAL`) or Fourier (:obj:`FREQUENCY`) space and always keep track of the currently active  domain.
+This means,for example that one can apply a Fourier transformation to an :class:`ImageHandle` containing a :obj:`SPATIAL` image and the image will correctly  identify the new active domain as  :obj:`FREQUENCY`.
+The :class:`ImageHandle` also understands, for example, that applying a Fourier Transform to a centrosymmetric :obj:`FREQUENCY` image results in a real :obj:`SPATIAL` image, but applying it to a non-centrosymmetric one results in a complex :obj:`SPATIAL` image.

-Furthermore, the ImageHandle will make sure that real and Fourier space information about the image are always in sync.
+Furthermore, the image will make sure that real and Fourier space information about the image are always in sync.
 If, for example, the pixel sampling is changed while the current active domain is real space, the pixel sampling in Fourier space will be adjusted accordingly, and vice versa.

-Moreover, the ImageHandle allows the extraction of both complex and real numeric values from images in any active domain.
-If the domain is complex in nature, but a real numeric value is requested, the amplitude of the complex number will be returned.
-If the numerical nature of the domain is real and a complex number is requested, the complex part will be set to 0.

 Creating and visualizing ImageHandles
 --------------------------------------------------------------------------------

 As a first step, enter the following lines in the OpenStructure python console:

   .. code-block:: python

     im=img.CreateImage(img.Size(200,200))

 This will create an empty, 2D image, with a height and width of 200 pixels, whose origin (ie the pixel with the coordinates <0,0>) is in the top-left corner.

   .. code-block:: python

     v=gui.CreateDataViewer(im)

 A viewer window will pop up (see below), showing a white frame on a black background.
 The inner area of the white frame is the image, which is empty.

 Reading and writing into an image
 -------------------------------------------------------------------------------

-Data can be read and written from and into an image using the following commands:
+Data can be read and written from and into an image using the following
+commands:

   .. code-block:: python